quarto-journals/article-format-template/README.md

 Template for creating a new journal article format for Quarto.

+This repository is a [Github Repository Template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) that you should use as a starter to create a new extension format.
+Click on the "Use this template" button at the top !

 ## Structure of this repository

 Format extension files are in `_extensions`.
 We are using namespace `quarto-journals` and for this template repo our format will be called `aft`..